ImageRAG: Dynamic Image Retrieval for Reference-Guided Image Generation: Related Work

-In-context learning (ICL) has emerged as a powerful paradigm in which large language models (LLMs) are capable of performing new tasks without additional fine-tuning \cite{brown2020language}.
+\textbf{In-context learning (ICL)} has emerged as a powerful paradigm in which large language models (LLMs) are capable of performing new tasks without additional fine-tuning \citep{brown2020language}.
 By providing a few examples or relevant context directly in the input prompt, ICL enables models to infer the desired task and generate appropriate outputs.
 Despite its flexibility, ICL is limited by the finite context window of the model, making the selection of relevant and concise context critical for optimal performance.
+Recently, visual ICL presented promising results~\citep{gu2024analogist,wang2023context,xiao2024omnigen,najdenkoska2024context, sun2024generative}.
+Visual ICL has mostly been explored in the context of learning from analogies~\citep{gu2024analogist, wang2023context, xiao2024omnigen, nguyen2024visual}.
+However, the ability of learning from single examples has also been researched with multimodal generative models that allow images as input \citep{xiao2024omnigen, sun2024generative, wang2024genartist}.
+Such models allow image prompting and facilitate exploring RAG for image generation.